get-woke/woke/README.md

 ### Rules

 A set of default rules is provided in [`example.yaml`](https://github.com/caitlinelfring/woke/blob/main/example.yaml).
-You can supply your own rules with `-r path/to/rules.yaml`
+You can supply your own rules with `-c path/to/rules.yaml`

 The syntax for rules is very basic.
 You just need a name, a regex used to match, and a string of alternatives.